Art

 During assemblies, a termly artist is introduced and their work is displayed for the children to admire and discuss.

-All children should be integrated as fully as possible into all aspects of the art curriculum.
-Differentiation by task, support and outcome will allow all children to improve their confidence and self-esteem, as well as meeting the individual needs of the class.
-When planning group work, it is important to incorporate some activities in which mixed ability groups can be used.
-In doing so, children will be able to consolidate their skills by demonstrating what they are capable of to others and will be able to observe good practice from their peers.
+All children are integrated as fully as possible into all aspects of the art curriculum.
+Differentiation by task, support and outcome allow all children to improve their confidence and self-esteem, as well as meeting the individual needs of the class.
+Some activities use mixed ability groups In doing so, children are able to consolidate their skills by demonstrating what they are capable of to others and will be able to observe good practice from their peers.

 Event weeks